ZachariahConyngham/Computing-Assessment-task-3/README.md

 2. Navigate to the sign up page
 3. Enter valid username, email and password
 4. Click Sign Up
-Expected result: User data is added to database, user is able yo Sign in
+Expected result: User data is added to database, user is able to Sign in

 ## Test Case 2